The Location:

 What Went Wrong?

 The bridge itself was not an unusual construction project, it was just another gigantic steel span, made of rivetted steel beams and plates, typical of the time.
 Still, a bridge of this size required a massive amount of engineering analysis and calculation to get off the ground.
-Somehow, the post-mortem had to uncover what went wrong, even though much of the evidence was entombed 100 feet below the surface of the narrows, hidden in wicked rip-tides and currents.
-This video is the result, carefully assembled from historical scratch-pads, old notes, and (most important) years of amateur 16mm film by an apprentice draftsman, Peter Hall.
+Somehow, the post-mortem had to uncover what went wrong, even though much of the evidence was entombed 30 feet below the surface of the narrows, hidden in wicked rip-tides and currents.
+The video below, by the IronWorkers Union, recounts memories of the tragic event.

 60 Years Later: The Engineering Post-mortem is completed: